 Afrikana is a film festival dedicated to showcasing the cinematic works of people of color from around the world, with a special focus on the global Black narrative.
 As Richmond city's first and only Black film festival, the festival's mission is to create a platform that presents high-quality, well-crafted stories that celebrate the diaspora and encourage people to connect.
 Sept 14-17, 2017 with events throughout the year.

-The inaugural festival will be held Nov.
-17, 18, and 19 in Richmond, VA at the historic Byrd Theatre.
-The festival will feature leading names and films in American Indian cinema, and is curated by director Chris Eyre, producer Georgina Lightning, and actor George Aguilar, alongside representatives from state-recognized Virginia Indian tribes.
+The inaugural festival was held Nov.
+17-19 in Richmond, VA at the historic Byrd Theatre.
+The festival features leading names and films in American Indian cinema, and is curated by representatives from Virginia Indian tribes, Native American filmmakers, and leaders from the arts community in Virginia.

 Films and cultural activities to explore themes of diversity, humanity, and cross-cultural human understanding.